 Conley's work suggests that when the conditions are right, women are more similar to men in how they respond to an offer for casual sex than previously has been thought.
 The greatest contribution to explaining if a woman will accept an offer for casual sex is her perception of how sexually pleasurable the encounter will be.
 Because men orgasm more easily, they tend to be less picky about whom the casual sex is with.
 For women however, the sexual prowess of the person offering the sex is highly relevant.
 If she doesn't expect to be satisfied, she'd be less likely to have casual sex.

 We've often believed that some young women's preference for slightly older men could have to do with status and resources on offer.
 Perhaps that's true.
 But perhaps the likelihood for greater pleasure from an experienced lover also plays a role.
 They always say it takes about 10,000 hours of practice, after all, to become an expert at something!

 My advice based on these research findings:

-About the author: Dr. Bjarne Holmes is Associate Professor and the Program Director for Psychology at Champlain College in beautiful Burlington, Vermont (come study with us!!).
+About the author: Dr. Bjarne Holmes is Associate Professor and the Program Director for Psychology at Champlain College in beautiful Burlington, Vermont.
 His research focuses on attachment, well-being, health, relationship attitudes and beliefs, and the role of media influence on social identity in young adults.
 Dr. Holmes is an Associate Editor of the Journal of Social and Personal Relationships and he produces the journal's podcast series,"Relationship Matters" (download the podcasts for free here).
 He's also a regular contributor to the web page Science of Relationships (read his articles here).
 Dr. Holmes is available for media interviews, expert commentary, or consulting.